rexdek/zabbix_evt_sensors/README.md

 As I needed to import the states of Zabbix services as homeassistant sensors I made up this custom component.

+## Prerequisite
+Create Zabbix services in Zabbix (WebUI > Services > Services > Edit > Create Service)

 ## Installation
 Use HACS to import this repository and install the zabbix_evt_sensors custom component to homeassistant.

-In Homeassistant -> Settings -> Devices -> Add Integration choose zabbix_problems.
+In Homeassistant -> Settings -> Devices -> Add Integration choose "Zabbix Event Sensors".

 In the menu configure the Zabbix hostname or IP, an API Token (must have been configured in Zabbix before) and optionally a port and whether SSL is used for the connection.
-Please note that the Zabbix vertificate currently is not verified.
+Please note that the Zabbix certificate currently is not verified.

-After submitting you will have a new "Zabbix API" device under integrations and additionally the Zabbix services as sensor entities.
+After submitting you will have a new "Zabbix Event Sensors" device under integrations and additionally the Zabbix services as sensor entities.
 The sensor entities' names are made up by concatenating these elements:

     - sensor.